wcfrobert/ezweld/README.md

-In the case PJPs, the Von-Mises stress can be expressed as a function of global stress terms without any coordinate transformation.
-The global vertical axis (Z) always corresponds with the normal stress vector, and magnitude of the in-plane resultant ($\tau_{xy}^2 + \tau_{yz}^2$) is always the same regardless of the coordinate system in which it is expressed.
+For PJPs, the Von-Mises stress can be expressed as a function of global stress terms without any coordinate transformation.
+The global vertical axis (Z) always aligns with the normal stress vector, and magnitude of the in-plane resultant ($\tau_{xy}^2 + \tau_{yz}^2$) is always the same regardless of the coordinate system.
 Therefore, the Von-Mises criterion for PJPs is calculated as:

 $$\sigma_v = \sqrt{\tau_{z, total}^2 + 3[\tau_{x, total}^2+\tau_{y, total}^2]} \leq \phi F_{EXX}$$